 Fully connected dense layers of 120,84,10 layers

 Out of 7 layers, 5 layers consisted of two convolutional and three fully connected layers, there 5 layers for learning weights.

 Feature maps keep on diminishing because there is no use of zero paddings anywhere.

-Using tanh as activation function was not able to make extensive network due to vanishing gradient.
+Using tanh as an activation function was not able to make an extensive network due to the vanishing gradient.